Generic family displaying robustly a fast growth of the number of periodic points: From parabolic maps to fast growths of the number of periodic points

 The above argument is topological.
-Hence the following is a non trivial extension of the latter proposition for parameter family, proved in section \ref{ProofthmS4}: \begin{thm} Let $k\in \N$ and let $V'\Subset V\subset \R^k$ be open subsets.
-Given any $C^\infty$-family $(g_a)_{a\in V}$ of circle maps so that for every $a\in V$ the map $g_a$ is parabolic, there exists an arbitrarily small Diophantine number $\alpha>0$, there exists a small $C^\infty$-perturbation $(g'_a)_a$ of $(g_a)_a$ so that: \begin{itemize} \item the rotation number of $g'_a$ is $\alpha$ for every $a\in V'$. \item the family $(g'_a)_{a\in V}$ is of class $C^\infty$. \end{itemize} \end{thm} The proof will involve the parabollic renormalization for an unfolding of $(g_a)_a$, and the Arnold-Herman Theorem.
+Hence the following is a non trivial extension of the latter proposition for parameter families: \begin{theorem} Let $k\in \N$ and let $B'\Subset B\subset \R^k$ be open subsets.
+Given any $C^\infty$-family $(g_p)_{p\in B}$ of circle maps so that for every $p\in B$ the map $g_p$ is parabolic, there exists an arbitrarily small Diophantine number $\alpha>0$, there exists a small $C^\infty$-perturbation $(\tilde g_p)_{p\in B}$ of $(g_p)_{p\in B}$ so that the rotation number of $\tilde g_p$ is $\alpha$ for every $p\in B'$. \end{theorem} The proof this theorem will be done in \cref{ProofthmS4} using a parabolic renormalization.